meyfa/CobolCraft/README.md

 * protocol IDs for packets
 * tags (e.g., which blocks are mineable with a pickaxe)

-Fortunately, the freely available server .jar offers a command-line interface for extracting this data as JSON.
-The CobolCraft `Makefile` has a target that downloads the .jar and extracts the JSON data from it.
+The CobolCraft `Makefile` has a target to download the .jar and extract this data as JSON, which is used in two ways:

-The JSON files are evaluated at runtime using a custom-built generic JSON parser.
+* at compile-time to automatically generate COBOL code, such as for loot tables of all the block types
+* at runtime to load the data into memory.

+A custom-built generic JSON parser (written in COBOL and fully unit-tested) is used for both tasks.

 ### Tests